github-aapmor/PowerBI-Reports/Bike Store Sales/README.md

 <img width="601" alt="image" src="https://github.com/github-aapmor/PowerBI-Reports/assets/149667836/29133554-0e2e-470f-8281-f5a5bb1da95e">

+We have generated a year-wise revenue forecasting model for the upcoming three years.
+During our analysis, we observed the forecasted values for different areas, including the ForecastPoint value, as well as the Upper and Lower Bound Values for each quarter over the three-year forecasting period.

 In our monthly table, we have observed the standard margin or profit margin for each month.
 Across the 12 months, the highest profit margin was recorded in **August** at **39.33%**, while the lowest was in **April** at **37.23%**.